 Center for Creative Photography

-Myra Greene will share the thoughts, processes and precedents that have influenced her artistic career as part of the School of Art’s Visiting Artists and Scholars Lecture Series.
+Myra Greene will share the thoughts, processes and precedents that have influenced her artistic career as part of the School of Art’s Visiting Artists and Scholars Endowment (VASE) series.
 She will discuss how she uses both photographic materials as well as hand-crafted textiles to articulate her thoughts about seeing, being and race.

 About Myra Greene